stephenmac7/desktop-creator/README.md

 ## Installing

-Download the files, install PySide and Python 3, then run install.sh
+Download the files, install PySide and Python 3, then run install.sh with the destination.